DashankaNadeeshanDeSilva/RAG_Chat_Application_for_Document_Querying/README.md

 - Maintain a conversation history to provide continuity across the dialogue.

 6. Reply to the User
--Send the LLM-generated response back to the user as a natural language reply in the chat interface.
+- Send the LLM-generated response back to the user as a natural language reply in the chat interface.

 ### Technologies Used
 - Data Preprocessing: Spacy, Sentence Transformers, BERTopic and KeyBERT